DevExpress/generator-testcafe-browser-provider/README.md

 [![Build Status](https://travis-ci.org/DevExpress/generator-testcafe-browser-provider.svg)](https://travis-ci.org/DevExpress/generator-testcafe-browser-provider)

-If you want to setup tests with your in-company server farm, or your browsers are started in some unusual way, TestCafe can handle it.
-What you have to do is create a custom browser provider plugin.
+Whether you set up tests on your on-premises server farm, use a cloud testing platform, or simply need to start your local browsers in a special way, TestCafe can handle this.
+All you need is a custom browser provider plugin.

-This Yeoman generator scaffolds out such a plugin, so that you only need to write a few lines of code.
+This Yeoman generator scaffolds out such a plugin, so that you will need to write only a few lines of code.

-For more information, read _Custom Browser Provider Plugin link here_
+For more information, see _Custom Browser Provider Plugin link here_